-The group operates equity-settled share-based payment employee share and option schemes.
+Equity settled share based payments form part of the remuneration of employees (including executives) of the consolidated entity.
 The fair value of the equity to which employees become entitled is measured at grant date and recognised as an expense over the vesting period, with a corresponding increase to an equity account.
 The fair value of shares is ascertained as the market bid price.
-The fair value of options is ascertained using a Black-Scholes pricing model.
+The fair value of options and performance rights with the relative TSR performance measure is calculated at the grant date using the Monte-Carlo simulation model, taking into account, amongst other things, the impact of the TSR condition and that right holders are not entitled to dividends during the vesting period.
+The fair value of options and performance rights with the EPS measure is calculated using the Black-Scholes option pricing model, taking into account that right holders are not entitled to dividends during the vesting period.

 The number of shares and options expected to vest is reviewed and adjusted at each reporting date such that the amount recognised for services received as consideration for the equity instruments granted shall be based on the number of equity instruments that eventually vest.